archphile/website/content/blog/archphile-119-codename-corona-for-rpi23-and-odroid-c2-is-up.md

 - [Odroid C2 changelog](https://archphile.org/changelog/odroidc2.txt)

 ## Release updates
-If there are any updates on packages/configuration that can be applied on these new images, all the relevant instructions will be given from the following links:
+If there are any updates on packages/configuration that can be applied on these new images, all the relevant instructions will be given through the following links:

 - [updates for the RPI](https://archphile.org/changelog/updates-rpi.txt)
 - [updates for the Odroid C2](https://archphile.org/changelog/updates-odroidc2.txt)